 For many years it has been assumed by many that Christians and Muslims served the same God, that it is only in the mode of worship or language involved that they differed.
-That belief is however being challenged today by the upsurge of Islamic attacks and persecution of the Christian faith in many parts of the world.
+That belief is being challenged today by the surge of Islamic attacks and persecution of the Christian faith in many parts of the world.

 Logically, when there are two opposing religious views, both cannot be true and cannot be from the same source.
-Perhaps in an attempt to evade this chasm, Muhammad tried to psyche the Christians and Jews of his time saying: “…Our God is the same as your God, and we are surrendered unto him” (Sura 29:45).
+Perhaps in an attempt to evade this chasm, Muhammad tried to psyche the Christians and Jews of his time saying: “…Our God is the same as your God, and we are surrendered unto him” (Sura 29:46).
 But elsewhere, this gnomic claim is quickly thrown aside where he says to Christians to adhere by “the Law and the gospel and all the revelation that has come to you from YOUR LORD” (Sura 5:68).

 The God of the Bible is called Yahweh nearly 9,000 times but Allah is not called by that name even once in the Quran.
 While God is referred to as Elohim more than 2,500 times in the Bible, the word never appears for Allah in the Quran.

 The God of the Bible is called “the God of Israel”.
 He calls the Jews His chosen people.
 He says they are “the apple of [My] eye” (Zech.
 2:8) and gave the land of Israel to them as an inheritance forever as the Bible shows.
 But the Allah of Islam has a special hatred against the Jews.
 In Sura 5:51, Muslims are warned: “Take not the Jews and Christians as friends…” Jews and Christians are called “the worst of creatures” (98:6) and “the vilest of animals in Allah’s sight” (8:55).

 In several places in Scripture, God chose Jerusalem as His holy city.
 Forty times He calls Jerusalem “the city of David” and repeatedly promised that the Messiah will be descended from David and rule on David’s throne in Jerusalem over the world (2Chr.
 6:6, 33:7, Psa.
 89:3-29).
-The Bible never refers to Mecca or Medina but mentions the city of Jerusalem about 800 times.
+The Bible never refers to Mecca or Medina, but it mentions the city of Jerusalem about 800 times.

-The God of the Bible has a Son.
-Psalm 2:12 says “Kiss the Son…” Proverbs 30:4 says of God “What is His name and what is HIS SON’S name…?”
+The God of the Bible has a Unique Son, Jesus Christ.
+Proverbs 30:4 says of God “What is His name and what is HIS SON’S name.?”
 Angel Gabriel told Mary that Jesus is “the Son of the Highest” and “the Son of God” who will sit on “the throne of His father David” – a throne that is definitely not in Mecca (Luke 1:31-35).

 God revealed Himself as a Father.
-But no where in the Quran is Allah called a “father”.
+But nowhere in the Quran is Allah called a “father”.
 Allah has “neither sons nor daughters” in any form (Sura 6:100).
 He is not a father, he has no Son and he is not a Spirit.
 While man was made in God’s likeness (Gen. 1:25-27), the Quran says there is nothing in Allah’s likeness (Sura 112:4).

 In the Bible, God revealed Himself to Abraham (Genesis 18), Jacob (Gen. 28:13), Moses and the 70 elders of Israel (Exo.
 24:10) and in the Person of Jesus Christ.
 He desires all men to know and love Him.
 But Allah has never manifested himself or spoken to anyone.
 He is a remote and unknowable deity.